tantikristanti/grobid-medical-report/doc/training/left-note-medical-report.md

 For the following guidelines, we first need to generate the training data as explained [here](../Training-the-medical-report-models/#generation-of-training-data).

-In __grobid-medical-report__, the document __header-medical-report__ corresponds to the metadata information sections about the document.
-This is typical information that can be found at the beginning of the article (i.e., `front`).
+In __grobid-medical-report__, the document __left-note-medical-report__ corresponds to information of hospital organizational structure.

-For identifying the exact pieces of information to be part of the `header-medical-report` segments, see the [Annotation guidelines of the medical report segmenter model](medical-report-segmenter.md).
+For identifying the exact pieces of information to be part of the `left-note-medical-report` segments, see the [Annotation guidelines of the medical report segmenter model](medical-report-segmenter.md).

-For the left-note medical report model, we use the following TEI elements:
+For the left-note-medical-report model, we use the following TEI elements:

-* `<medic>` for the medics list
-* `<role>` for the role of medical personnels to be used in deeper extraction (e.g. name extraction)
 * `<affiliation>` for the affiliation information
-* `<placeName>` for the place names
-* `<address>` for the address elements
+* `<address>` for the address elements of affiliations
+* `<medic>` for the list of medics
+* `<org>` for the information regarding identifiable organization
-* `<email>` for the email information
+* `<email>` for the email information of affiliations
-* `<phone>` for the phone number
+* `<phone>` for the phone number of affiliations
-* `<fax>` for the fax number
+* `<fax>` for the fax number of affiliations
 * `<ptr type="web">` for the web URL

 > Note that the mark-up follows approximatively the [TEI](http://www.tei-c.org) when used for inline encoding.

-Encoding the header section is challenging because of the variety of information that appears in this section can be in unexpected and overlapped manners.
-Some information is often redundant (for example, medics, patients, and affiliations can be mentioned several times among different levels of details).
+Encoding the left-note section is challenging because of the variety of information that appears in this section can be in unexpected and overlapped manners (e.g., the overlapped information in affiliation and organization).
+Some information is often redundant (for example, medics can be mentioned several times among different levels of details).
 These annotation guidelines are thus particularly important to follow to ensure stable encoding practices in the complete training data and to avoid the machine learning models learn contradictory labeling resulting in poorer performance and less valuable training data.
-> Note: It is recommended to study first the existing training documents for the __header-medical-report__ model (`grobid/grobid-medical-report/resources/dataset/header-medical-report`) to see some examples of how these elements should be used.
+> Note: It is recommended to study first the existing training documents for the __left-note-medical-report__ model (`grobid/grobid-medical-report/resources/dataset/left-note-medical-report`) to see some examples of how these elements should be used.

 ## Analysis